StockNews.com Begins Coverage on Vista Gold (NYSE:VGZ)

-StockNews.com began coverage on shares of Vista Gold (NYSE:VGZ – Free Report) in a research report released on Saturday morning.
-The brokerage issued a hold rating on the stock.
+Stock analysts at StockNews.com assumed coverage on shares of Vista Gold (NYSE:VGZ – Get Free Report) in a report released on Sunday.
+The firm set a “hold” rating on the stock.

 Vista Gold (NYSE:VGZ – Get Free Report) last issued its earnings results on Tuesday, November 7th.
-The company reported ($0.01) earnings per share (EPS) for the quarter.
-On average, equities research analysts anticipate that Vista Gold will post -0.05 earnings per share for the current fiscal year.
+The company reported ($0.01) EPS for the quarter.
+As a group, sell-side analysts expect that Vista Gold will post -0.05 earnings per share for the current year.

 Vista Gold Company Profile